 These projects should fall outside of their day-to-day work, but offer benefits to your business.
 Fixing a software bug or finding ways to improve a process, for instance.

-A team that's already very busy and overworked, or that is facing a crisis, may not welcome 10 Percent Time, and may even see it as an additional burden.
-This view could be shared by senior management – if you are currently behind on your core targets, for example.
+A team that's already very busy and overworked, or that's facing a crisis, may not welcome 10 Percent Time, and may even see it as an additional burden.
+This view could be shared by senior management – if you're currently behind on your core targets, for example.
 So, think carefully about whether this strategy is feasible for your team and when best to introduce it.